The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 All three IBM backends (ibm_fez, ibm_kingston, ibm_marrakesh) were submitted with the same circuits, same problem files, and same shot count (1024).
 The quantum extension infrastructure worked end-to-end: the pybind11 worker spawned, circuits were transpiled, jobs were submitted and retrieved, weight vectors were returned and projected through the backtest engine.

 The optimization signal at current hardware coherence levels is a different matter.
-The null hypothesis for IBM hardware — that quantum circuits on real hardware can optimize a portfolio better than random sampling — is not refutable at these circuit depths.
+The null hypothesis for IBM hardware, namely that quantum circuits on real hardware can optimize a portfolio better than random sampling, is not refutable at these circuit depths.
 That is not a permanent conclusion.
 It is a current measurement.

 There is also a formulation incompatibility that would affect noise-free hardware equally.
 With 2-bit encoding, the minimum representable non-zero portfolio weight is 1/3 = 33.3%.
 The configured maximum weight constraint is 30%.
 These are irreconcilable without either more encoding bits (not locally simulable at n=10 assets with current hardware) or a higher constraint cap.
 Every IBM weight vector violates the maximum weight constraint by construction, regardless of hardware noise.
 The post-fix constraint projection normalizes these vectors before execution, but the underlying formulation mismatch remains.